Home | What's New | Ragtime Sources

 Source: Kansas City Sheet Music Collection [top]

-If I Only Had A Sweetheart Sheet Music Cover
+If I Only Had A Sweetheart Sheet

 Johnson, Charles L. If I Only Had A Sweetheart (lyrics by Robert Spencer).
-Kansas City, MO: Charles L. Johnson, 1909.
+Kansas City, MO: Charles L Johnson, 1909.

 [view sheet music]